weinberg/SQLToy/README.md

 ## But how do I _use_ it?

+There are two key concepts you should understand in order to use the database.
+These are described in detail in the wiki section [Key Concepts](https://github.com/weinberg/SQLToy/wiki/Two-Key-Concepts).

+First: The SQL order of operations.
+You must call the operations in the correct order.
+A "real" database will do this for you.
+In this database you must call the operations in the correct order yourself.

-All operations in this database (and _conceptually_ in a real database also) take tables as input and produce tables as output.
+Next: "Tables in, tables out".
+All operations in this database (and _conceptually_ in a real database) take tables as input and produce tables as output.
 So you take a table and provide it to an operation, getting a new table back in return.
-To apply multiple operations, supply that new table to the next operation.
+To apply multiple operations, supply that new table as an argument to the next operation.

-For example, the query:
+As an example, the following SQL query:

 ```SQL
 SELECT DISTINCT status, charity_group.name, COUNT(*) AS count FROM employee